 A powerlifting lift is completely different to the lifts that most people perform in the gym.
 In general squats and bench press performed in the gym are what I call ‘cheating lifts’, they aren’t actually cheating but the form required for a powerlifting meet is a lot stricter and does require you to work on the commands in your training otherwise you will likely miss your lifts (ain’t nobody got time for that!).
 Your squat needs to get to 90 degrees or less, this means that you need real depth in your squat.
 The commands for bench press mean that you can’t use your chest and motion to push the bar back upwards as you are required to come to a complete pause at the bottom of the bench press and hold until the referee tells you that you can ‘press’ (this makes the bench press a lot more challenging!).
 The deadlift is actually very similar to a gym lift as the only command is to lower the weight back to the ground.
 You are not allowed to drop the weight from the top and your arms must be locked out at the top of the lift (so you are standing up tall).

 It’s hard to know whether or not it is worth entering a powerlifting competition.
-As a general guide my advice would be to look at getting to at least bodyweight for squat, 1.5x bodyweight for deadlift and as close as you can get to bodyweight for bench for a novice comp would be a good goal.
+As a general guide my advice would be to look at getting to at least bodyweight for squat, 1.5x bodyweight for deadlift and maybe .75X your bodyweight for bench for a novice comp would be a good goal.
 A term you may see floating around powerlifting circles is WILKS.
 WILKS is a score which is given to each athlete based on your total lifts and bodyweight.
 The wilks score is a way of measuring all powerlifters on the same scale regardless of their weight, so it kind of gives something you can compare everyone against (Although I have my own issues with this calculator, but I digress).
-If you search online for a wilks calculator you’ll be able to work out what total you need to get a decent wilks – I’d aim for above 200 and ideally closer to 250 for your first competition if possible.
-Although in saying that it actually doesn’t matter what your scores are as the audience cheers for everyone and if you’re just doing it to try it out and challenge yourself and not to win then you could actually enter at any point!
+If you search online for a wilks calculator you’ll be able to work out what total you need to get a decent wilks.
+Although in saying all of this, it actually doesn’t matter what your scores are as the audience cheers for everyone and if you’re just doing it to try it out and challenge yourself so you could actually enter at any point!
+Novice powerlifting competitions are a really fun and relaxed environment where everyone is there is just have a go.

 Your first comp you can wear shorts and t-shirt (it’s not allowed any advertising on it) and after that you need to get a powerlifting suit (they’re cheaper if you order online from USA!) to compete in.
 If you are entering a raw competition (no special squat/bench suits and knee wraps) you are allowed a belt and wrist wraps (not straps for deadlifting!), however they have to be certain brands so make sure you check yours out with the federation you are going to compete with.
 You are allowed to wear squat shoes (with a raised heel), however there is a rule about the height of the heel so check this with your federation as well.